near-examples/chainsig-script/README.md

 Check explorer link and make sure contract is deployed successfully.

-Take contract address from console result and call:
+Take your contract address from console result and call:

 2. `yarn start -c --to 0x[CONTRACT ADDRESS FROM STEP 1]`

 This will mint a token to default address `0x525521d79134822a342d330bd91da67976569af1`.

+To mint a token to a different address use `--args '{"address":"0x[SOME_OTHER_ADDRESS]"}'` with your args in single quotes and properly formatted JSON paths and values in double quotes.

-View the balanance of the default address using:
+View the balance of the **default address** using:

 3. `yarn start -v --to 0x[CONTRACT ADDRESS FROM STEP 1]`

 Which should output `1` the NFT balance of default address `0x525521d79134822a342d330bd91da67976569af1`

+To view the balance of a different address use `--args '{"address":"0x[SOME_OTHER_ADDRESS]"}'` with your args in single quotes and properly formatted JSON paths and values in double quotes.

-# Proxy call MPC sign from NEAR Contract (advanced)
+# Proxy call MPC sign from NEAR Contract and use signature to call 'mint' on EVM Contract (advanced)

 To deploy the NEAR contract use `cargo-near`.